 The other things that varies in an individual property is what room you are in around the house.
 For example, some people like bedrooms to be colder for sleeping and living rooms warmer.
 In this particular article, we are going to focus on bathroom temperature and humidity, following our articles on bathroom condensation, baths vs shower and black mould in bathrooms.
 In particular how temperature and relative humidity varies in different locations in a bathroom.

 Why is Room Temperature Important?

 In particular, we are interested in understanding the links to humidity and water leaks / water damage and also climatic conditions that can lead to mould, condensation and damp problems.
-We explain this further on our dew point calculator page and our article explaining infrared thermometers.
+We explain this further on our dew point calculator page (or if you are looking for something simpler – dew point charts) and our article explaining infrared thermometers.

 On top of that, we do a lot of work in bathrooms, shower rooms and ensuite bathrooms, so we thought we do an experiment to understand how the conditions vary in different locations in a bathroom (more on this later), and understanding how that affects other things too.